tinyhoot/SubnauticaRandomiser/README.md

 ```

 And the next time you open Subnautica, it should generate a "RandomSeed" in the file.
 You will have random recipe ingredients that will be consistent each time you load the game.

+Please note the randomizer only randomizes recipes from the beginning of the game.
+The ability to randomize recipes takes some theorycrafting on what ingredients are OK to put in there, the later recipes haven't been thought through yet.

 ## How to develop/build